nextflow-io/awesome-nextflow/README.md

 Awesome Nextflow
 =================

-A curated list of Nextflow pipelines inspired by other [awesome-* list](https://github.com/bayandin/awesome-awesomeness).
+A curated list of Nextflow pipelines inspired by other [awesome-*](https://github.com/bayandin/awesome-awesomeness) lists.

 Example pipelines
 -------------------